IAmRasputin/utils/README.md

 # utils

-Some utility functions, so I don't have to keep rewriting them.
+Some Common Lisp utility functions, so I don't have to keep rewriting them.

+These have been built slowly over time for my own use cases, but if someone insits that they'd be useful for someone else, I'd be happy to share them in a more portable way.

 ## License

-Copyright (c) 2020 Ryan Gannon
+Copyright (c) 2022 Ryan Gannon

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal